 Venue operators can maximize the potential of their displays by using sensor technology to gather valuable data on brand engagement.

-Revenue is closely tied to enhancing the fan experience.
-In a report from Capgemini, emerging technologies were found to enhance fan enjoyment, with 70 percent of fans stating that technology contributes to a better game day experience.
-More than 50 percent said they would attend more games as a result of a tech experience.
+To drive revenue at venues, enhancing the fan experience has been identified as one of the key factors.
+In a report from Capgemini, emerging technologies were found to enhance fan enjoyment, with 70% of fans stating that technology contributes to a better experience and 56% saying they would attend more games as a result of a tech experience.

-This tech experience could be a giant video scoreboard above the endzone, or a center-hung system that delivers riveting entertainment and crowd interaction.
+This tech experience could be a giant video scoreboard above the endzone or an impressive center-hung system that delivers riveting entertainment and crowd interaction.
 It could be the stunning 8K displays and audio systems that no home setup could rival.
-Or, it could be from the easier ticketing and wayfinding provided by digital signage and mobile apps, which make the visit far more efficient and enjoyable.
+Easier ticketing, ordering, and wayfinding provided by digital signage and kiosks can also make the visit far more efficient and enjoyable.

-These game-changing display technologies can be experienced at SoFi Stadium, which houses 98,000 square feet of Samsung LED displays.
-Home to the NFL’s Los Angeles Rams and Chargers, SoFi features a first-of-its-kind Infinity Screen — a 360-degree video board, double-sided, with 8-millimeter pixel pitch — hung above the field.
+These game-changing display technologies can be witnessed at SoFi Stadium, which houses 98,000 square feet of Samsung LED displays.
+Home to the NFL’s Los Angeles Rams and Chargers, SoFi features a first-of-its-kind Infinity Screen — a double-sided, 360-degree video board with 8mm pixel pitch — hung above the field.
 Samsung also designed and installed five levels of LED ribbon displays circling the stadium, and more than 2,600 displays that comprise a venue-encompassing IPTV system.

 Reach your VIP audience

 With premium ticketing and next-level VIP hospitality, stadiums can also provide exclusive, signage-enhanced fan experiences.
-Members’ lounges with large-format displays allow fans to enjoy the game while they’re away from their seats or enjoying dining options.
-VIP guests and corporate partners can enjoy a stadium visit tailored to them with special touches like personalized welcome messages, displayed on LED video screens in private suites.
+Members’ lounges with large-format displays allow fans to enjoy the game while they’re away from their seats and indulging in dining options.
+VIP guests and corporate partners can enjoy a tailored stadium visit with personalized welcome messages displayed on LED video screens in private suites.

-With the screen real estate of thousands of displays, connected venues have greater opportunity to drive revenue, particularly through branding and partnership campaigns — shared with fans both at the venue and watching at home.
+With the screen real estate of thousands of displays, connected stadiums have a greater opportunity to drive revenue, particularly through branding and partnership campaigns — shared with fans both at the venue and at home.